Botmock/utils/README.md

-Function that takes an intent map (see above) and function that gets a message from a board given an id, and returns a function that takes the `next_messages` defined on a message, and exhaustive collects _all_ subsequent next messages that do not emanate intents
+Function that takes an intent map (see above) and function that gets a message from a board given an id, and returns a function that takes the `next_messages` defined on a message, and exhaustively collects _all_ subsequent next messages that do not emanate intents